ts1/flipbook-vue/README.md

 ## CSS API

-You have to specify size of view port in your style sheet, directly to `<flipbook>` element.
+You have to specify the size of view port in your style sheet, directly to `<flipbook>` element.

-If the size is horizontally long, it displays two pages spread, suitable for desktop browser.
+If the size is horizontally long, it displays two pages spread, suitable for desktop browsers.
 If it's vertically long, it displays single pages, suitable for smartphones.

 There are some internal classes.